Live Below the Line

-Live Below the Line is an annual anti-poverty campaign, which challenges participants to feed themselves on the equivalent of the extreme poverty line for five days in order to gain an insight into some of the hardships faced by those who live in extreme poverty.
-It also raises money for poverty reduction projects across the globe.
+Live Below the Line is an annual anti-poverty campaign run by the Oaktree Foundation.
+The campaign began as a challenge in which participants would feed themselves on the equivalent of the extreme poverty line for five days to gain an insight into some of the hardships faced by those who live in extreme poverty, but was later expanded to include other activities to reflect a more diverse understanding of poverty.
+It also raises money for sustainable development projects across the globe.

-The campaign began in Melbourne, Australia, in 2010 and has since spread to the UK, USA, New Zealand, Canada, and Colombia.
+The campaign began in Melbourne, Australia, in 2010 and has since spread to the UK, US, New Zealand, Canada, and Colombia.

 History

 Live Below the Line was started in Australia by Rich Fleming and Nick Allardice from The Global Poverty Project and The Oaktree Foundation.
 They had been fighting poverty for a number of years and were worried about public awareness of the subject.
 The aim was to highlight the issue of extreme poverty and promote change for the world's poor.

 Live Below the Line was created in June 2010 and its first campaign ran in August that year.
 Over 2,000 people participated and $520,000 was raised.
-By 2019 a total of $11.2m AUD has been raised in the Australian version of the campaign.
+By 2019 a total of A$11.2m has been raised in the Australian version of the campaign.